dshe/MinimalContainer/README.md

 A simple IOC container in a single C# 6.0 source file.
 - **no dependencies**
 - **portable** library compatibility: Windows 10, Framework 4.6, ASP.NET Core 5
-- supports dependency injection through a public or **internal** constructor
+- supports constructor dependency injection
+- selects the public or **internal** constructor with the most arguments
 - supports singleton and transient lifestyles
 - supports Generics
 - detects captive and recursive dependencies